Instant Pot Green Lentil Soup (Vegan)

 I also try to make my recipes versatile.
 This one is super flexible on the vegetables.
 You can add in whatever you have, like tomatoes, squash, kale, mushrooms, etc. It’s great for dumping leftovers in!

-This is a simple lentil soup that uses tomatoes for extra savoury flavour.
-It’s a good stovetop option if you don’t have a slow cooker or IP.
+- Quick and Easy Lentil Soup (uses tomatoes for extra savoury flavour.
+It’s a good stovetop option if you don’t have a slow cooker or IP).